sotte/sotte.github.io/content/index.md

 I'm a **machine learning engineer**, data scientist, speaker, and ex-roboticist working in Berlin, Germany.
-I worked as freelancer, at consultancies, and at startups, always solving problems with and around machine learning.
+I worked as a freelancer, at consultancies, and at startups, always solving problems with and around machine learning.

-My latest position was **head of machine learning** at [paretos](https://paretos.com/), where I lead the team and built ML products in the areas of supply chain and advertisement with the focus on time series forecasting.
+My latest position was **head of machine learning** at [paretos](https://paretos.com/), where I led the team and built ML products in the areas of supply chain and advertisement with the focus on time series forecasting.